obzenner/archy/arch.md

 [Updated] security control: Local, versioned patterns only; no runtime fetch from remote sources
 [Updated] security control: Path and filename validation for inputs and outputs in arch sh and archy
 [Updated] security control: Temp directory isolation with automatic cleanup via traps
 [Updated] security control: AI backend selection restricted to cursor agent or fabric with output normalization
+[Updated] security control: Network egress narrowed to model provider only; remote pattern fetch binaries and scripts removed

 accepted risk: External model API may receive prompts and summaries from local repo
 accepted risk: Local scripts can modify repository files including documentation